twil/fbcomments-test/README.md

 ==================

 1. Get an Access Token somehow (out of scope at this moment)
-1. Get all the comments timestamps using Cursor-based pagination with 10k limit and selecting only `date_created` field
+1. Get all the comments timestamps using Cursor-based pagination with 10k limit and selecting only `created_time` field
 1. Calculate the frequencies for 5 min intervals
 1. Create a report folder
 1. Save data `data.json`